Physiotherapist - Disability Assessor by TFS Healthcare

 - Use your clinical experience to work with people who have a diverse range of health conditions, to gain a clear understanding of how their challenges and the ways their disability affects them impacts their daily life

+- Provide a high-quality service that is sensitive and respectful to individuals' needs, ensuring they receive a meaningful assessment

-- Working within an office style environment and at home, to complete approximately 45 minute, meaningful and respectful assessments over the telephone, video or face-to-face
+- Working within an office style environment and at home, to complete approximately 45 minute assessment appointments over the telephone, video or face-to-face

-- Interpret medical evidence and gather your findings into a comprehensive report, to support the decision-making process by the Department for Work and Pensions (DWP)
+- You will interpret medical evidence and gather your findings on the conditions presented into a comprehensive report, to support the decision-making process by the Department for Work and Pensions (DWP)

-- You must have at least 1 year's broad post-registration experience and UK experience is essential
+- An NMC registered Nurse, HCPC registered Physiotherapist or Occupational Therapist with at least 1 year's broad post-registration experience

 - Proactive, keen to learn and receptive to feedback